Changing our relationship to food and our local economy through Community Supported Agriculture?

 The land is farmed according to organic principles and agroecology with the goal of providing nutritionally rich food, grown in healthy, nutrient rich soil that conserves water and minimises carbon emissions.
 The Farm also supports the creation of other land-based livelihoods and provides educational opportunities in sustainable food production, healthy and seasonal eating and the place of regenerative agriculture in local communities.

 “It’s all about getting together, working together and supporting each other – creating the future that you want,” says Wendy.

 We have recently developed the GROW Hub, a new education and social farming area where an education programme is delivered and where we facilitate marginal groups in CCF’s social farming programme – bringing the experience of food production to marginalised social sectors.

-At the annual ‘Feeding Ourselves’ conference the CCF organised with Cultivate just a week before the COVID-19 lockdown began in March 2020, we introduced the Open Food Network, a digital platform that allows small producers to maintain and grow markets while also giving people ways to source their food directly from growers, farmers and producers.
+At the annual ‘Feeding Ourselves’ conference the CCF organized with Cultivate just a week before the COVID-19 lockdown began in March 2020, we introduced the Open Food Network, a digital platform that allows small producers to maintain and grow markets while also giving people ways to source their food directly from growers, farmers, and producers.
 With other farms, markets and cooperatives we have now progressed setting up OFN in Ireland and are developing a local hub in Cloughjordan as a model Open Market in North Tipperary.